shraiysh/Courses-3rd-sem-2018/README.md

 1. Sensible commit messages - with reference to the issue it solves.
 Squash multiple commits if needed.
 2. Work on a new branch
 (Any edits to these guidelines to make workflow smoother are welcome as a pull-request)

+### First timers

+See CONTRIBUTING.md

+Don't hesitate to ask for help.